Noonc/Noon-Video-Downloader/README.md

 This is where I will add all bugs, errors, and issues from now on regardless of their content.

-Any 'Error:' messages without the prefix '[YDDL]' should be researched according to youtube-dl.
+Any 'Error:' messages without the prefix '[VDDL]' should be researched according to youtube-dl.

 ## Config
 Currently there are two config options: Autolog and CheckIP.